-Pollution sources related to transportation, handling and storage of fuel, depend on the type of fuel.
+Pollution sources related to transportation, handling and storage of fuel depends on the type of fuel.

-Liquid Fuels
+Liquid fuels

 Fuel is delivered to the plant by tankers (heavy trucks).
-The fuel is purchased either in tons (heavy fuel, Mazout) or in thousands of liters (light fuel oil, Solar).
+The fuel is purchased either in tones (heavy fuel, Mazout) or in thousands of liters (light fuel oil, Solar).

 The liquid fuel is stored either in underground or aboveground tanks.
 These tanks are referred to as 'main tanks'.
-Underground tanks are built either of concrete, and lined to be perfectly impermeable, or of steel.
+Underground tanks are built either of concrete and lined to be perfectly impermeable, or of steel.
 Aboveground tanks are usually built of steel.
-Either type is provided with the proper venting system.
+Either type is attached with the proper venting system.

-Mazot storage tanks are equipped with the necessary fuel heating system to facilitate fuel handling and overcome the high viscosity of the fuel, especially in winter.
+Mazot storage tanks are equipped with the necessary fuel heating system to overcome the high viscosity of the fuel especially in wintertime and facilitate fuel handling.

 A pumping system is used to deliver the fuel to the burner through a piping system.
-When pumping mazout from the main tank to the daily tank in the plant, the fuel line must be provided with a heating source to maintain the fluidity of the fuel.
+When pumping mazout from the main tank to the daily tank in the plant, the fuel line must be provided with a heating source to keep the fluidity of the fuel.
 The heating source is mostly steam.
 Supplementary electric heaters are also appended to the fuel pipe to supply heat when steam is not generated.

-In the boiler house, the fuel is stored in an overhead daily tank, which has enough capacity for one working day operation at least.
-The daily tank should also be equipped with a side glass, or other means, to indicate the level of the fuel inside the tank, and in the case of mazout, there should be a fuel preheating element.
-There is always a feedback signal (through a float system) between the daily tank and the main tank.
-This signal is designed to stop the pumping of the fuel into the daily tank when the level has reached the highest position, and start pumping when the level drops below a specified height.
+In the boiler house the fuel is stored in an overhead daily tank, which has enough capacity for one working day operation at least.
+The daily tank should also be equipped with a side glass, or other means, to indicate the level of the fuel inside the tank and in the case of mazout, there should be a fuel preheating element.
+There is always a feedback signal (through a float system) between the daily tank and the main tank to stop pumping the fuel into the daily tank when the level has reached the highest position and start pumping when the level drops below specified height.

 Figure (3.2) displays the storage and handling of fuel oil in the plant.

-Water Input Processes Air Solid Steam Boilers Fuel Cycle Storage Fugitive air Leaks and Fuel Tank emission spills VOCs Boiler Leaks House and noise and spills Stack Exhaust gases Water Cycle Feed water Pumping Station Noise Sludge Clarification Back wash water Softening Back wash Boiler Blowdown Steam Heat and Distribution Humidity
+Processes Air Water Input Solid Steam Boilers Fuel Cycle Storage Fugitive air Leaks and Fuel Tank emission spills Boiler VOCs Leaks House and noise and spills Stack Exhaust gases Water Cycle Feed water Pumping Station Noise Sludge Clarification Back wash water Softening Back wash Boiler Blowdown Steam Heat and Distribution Humidity